Tackling Algorithmic Bias in Neural-Network Classifiers using Wasserstein-2 Regularization: Bibliography

-An important concern with these measures is however that the lack of important mathematical properties to ensure proper fairness properties when training classification rules with gold-standard gradient descent based optimisation methods.
-They are more specifically not smooth, which we believe is necessary to blend mathematical theory with algorithmic practice: For instance, if two observations $i$ and $j$ have similar non-binarized outputs $| f_{\theta}(X_i) - f_{\theta}(X_j) | < \epsilon$ (with $\epsilon$ small) but different binarized outputs $\hat{Y_i}=0$ and $\hat{Y_j}=1$ these fairness criteria do not take into account the fact that the outputs $f_{\theta}$ are nearly the same.
+An important concern with these measures is however that they are not smooth, which we believe is necessary to blend mathematical theory with algorithmic practice, in particular when using gold-standard gradient descent based optimization methods: For instance, if two observations $i$ and $j$ have similar non-binarized outputs $| f_{\theta}(x_i) - f_{\theta}(x_j) | < \epsilon$ (with $\epsilon$ small) but different binarized outputs $\hat{y_i}=g_{\theta}(x_{i}) = \mathds{1}_{f_{\theta}(x_{i})>0.5}=0$ and $\hat{y_j}=g_{\theta}(x_{j}) = \mathds{1}_{f_{\theta}(x_{j})>0.5}=1$ these fairness criteria do not take into account the fact that the outputs $f_{\theta}$ are nearly the same.
 They won’t therefore directly favor observation $i$ instead of another observation to make the predictions more fair.
 As a result, this can make it hard to numerically find a good balance between fair and accurate predictions.

-The covariance of the outputs $Y$ with respect to $S$ has also been investigated for instance in \cite{pmlr-v54-zafar17a} to directly measure linear independency.
+The covariance of the outputs $Y$ with respect to $S$ has also been investigated for instance in \cite{ZafarICWWW17} to directly measure linear independence.
 The variability of the loss function with respect to the protected variable has also been considered for similar purposes in \cite{pmlr-v97-williamson19a}.
 These two strategies have again these concerns dealing with the fact that they only measure the fairness based on $Y$.
 This clearly justifies for us the use of fairness measures taking into account the whole distribution, as the Wasserstein Distance, in particular when learning fair decision rules and not only when detecting unfair decision rules.
 Another point view is given by considering the distance between conditional distributions.
 General divergences, Kullback-Leibler divergence or total variation have been considered for Hilbert-Schmidt dependency in \cite{10.5555/3120007.3120011,komiyama2017twostage,Perez-SuayLMMGC17}.
-These divergences reflect similarities between mutually absolutely continuous probability measures.
-They however degenerate when considering singular measures.
-In our work, we aim to favor the equality of distributions using only a fixed number of samples.
-Entropy or total variation based divergences would fail to capture dissimilarity between singular measures, and would additionally degenerate when considering disjoint finite sample sets.
+Contrary to a transport based strategy like the Wasserstein distance, these measure are however not symmetric and cannot therefore be considered as metrics.
+Moreover the Wasserstein metric will make it possible to compare different measures, even if the intersection of their supports is null, which can be the case in real-life applications.